pmem/vmemcache/doc/vmemcache.md

     + a `/dev/dax` device
-    + a directory on a regular filesystem (which may or may not be mounted with -o dax, either on persistent memory or any other backing)
+    + a directory on a regular filesystem (which may or may not be mounted with -o dax, either on persistent memory or any other backing storage)

 `void vmemcache_delete(VMEMcache *cache);`